sohn21c/BaxterReadsNumbers/README.md

 `move_motionplann.py`(optional): is another approach to motion plan with moveit's built-in motion planner.

+#### `face_detection`
+##### Nodes

+`video_capture.py`: uses webcam to capture a person's facial data.
+It will store frames in video stream as .jpg images to a folder with certain label corresponding to that person.

+`face_recognition.py`:contains functions needed for `face_rec.py`.
+Including function to obtain image data from folders and store them into arrays, function to detect how many human faces existing in webcam's screen, etc.

+`face_rec.py`:this node contains functions for training images stored in the image folder to create a .yml training data.
+Then it will use that training data to predict human faces shown in the webcam, and relate them with stored label(that person's name), and send corresponding number to Baxter.

 ## Demo video and package run instruction
 ### Demo video